vvideo/track-video-events/README.md

 # Track Video Events
+To debug order of execution of events and values of video tag.

 Support for old browsers and smart TV.

 # Using
 ```js